SuboptimalEng/learning-unity/README.md

 ### Description

 This repo contains the code for the tutorials I followed to learn the basics of Unity.
 On average, I spent 6-10 hours on each tutorial series.

 ### Learning Approach

 Complete many tutorials as quickly as possible to turn `unknown unknowns` into `known unknowns`.
 This, in theory, should help me build a mental model of what to Google when I'm stuck.

 ### Quick Tip

-I quickly realized that it is important to judge the complexity of a tutorial series before jumping straight into one.
-Choosing a tutorial that is too difficult is like running a marathon on the first day.
+It is important to choose a tutorial that goes at a pace that matches your current knowledge level.
+Choosing a tutorial that is too difficult is like training for a marathon by running 20 miles on the first day.
 You won't get far and will be demotivated very quickly.

-Choose tutorials that meet your level of knowledge at the time of doing them.
+I learned this lesson when I started Sebastian Lague's Procedural Terrain Generation series.
+It took my 3-4 days to complete 14/21 tutorials.
+This was a slow pace for me and I was started to get frustrated with my lack of quick progress.

-For example, it took me 3-4 days to complete 14/21 tutorials in Sebastian Lague's Procedural Terrain Generation series.
-If I could go back in time, I'd probably have done this as my 9th or 10th tutorial, instead of my 5th one.
+After taking a step back to think about my pacing, I realized I was trying to learn too much too quickly.
+If I could go back in time, I would've done this as my 9th or 10th tutorial (once I felt more comfortable with Unity) instead of doing it as my 5th one.

 ## Flappy Bird